lucilegabriellefievetlacombe-afk/backstagebase/README.md

   * Namespace : python
   * the end is taken automaticly from the chart
 * we see it is deploying the previous version

+### Login with argocd command line CLI into our local arocd server

 * let's try to connect/login (insecurely for the moment) with the cli

 ```bash